Who Named Colours?

 With the rise of the internet and digital design, new color naming conventions have emerged.
 Web color names, such as “aqua,” “coral,” and “lime,” are often used to represent specific hexadecimal color codes in web development and design.
 These descriptive color names make it easier for designers and developers to communicate and implement specific color choices, adding a user-friendly and intuitive layer to the process of color selection.

-See also What Is The Least Known Color?
+See also What Colour Books Sell The Most?

 Color Naming in Design